pendragons-code/Gawain/README.md

 # Sir-Gawain
   Another tool written in python that can take screenshots :)
+  Yes yes.
+Spyware.
+Periodic screenshots.